When will the base rate change?

 If you're still not clear you can speak to one of L&C's expert advisers by requesting a call back, or by phoning 0844 409 9724.
 Should you be happy to proceed with your enquiry online, a simple form will ask for your basic contact information and for you to select a convenient time to take a call from L&C.

-Taking out a mortgage is a big step, and for many it's a step into the unknown.
-To help get your head around all the options, read our mortgage guides where you'll also find our frequently asked questions on mortgages.
+Arranging a loan for a property is a big step, and for many it's a step into the unknown.
+To help get your head around all the options, read our guides where you'll also find our frequently asked questions.

-In our guides you'll find dedicated pages on mortgages for first-time buyers, buy-to-let, remortgages, self-build mortgages, and options for those looking for 100% or other low-deposit deals.
-There's also a wealth of information on aspects of mortgages and house buying such as how much you can borrow, deposits, different types of deal, who provides advice, fees, legal requirements, surveys and stamp duty.
+In our guides you'll find dedicated pages on options for first-time buyers, buy-to-let, remortgages, self-build mortgages, and options for those looking for 100% or other low-deposit deals.
+There's also a wealth of information on aspects of loans and house buying such as how much you can borrow, deposits, different types of deal, who provides advice, fees, legal requirements, surveys and stamp duty.

-When you have your mortgage in place there's lots more you'll have to consider, and our guides can tell you more about areas such as negative equity and what to do if you have trouble meeting payments.
-Learn about buildings insurance - a necessity if you have a mortgage - plus other products you may want to think about, such as life insurance, critical illness cover, payment protection insurance and mortgage protection insurance.
+When you have your house purchase in place there's lots more you'll have to consider, and our guides can tell you more about areas such as negative equity and what to do if you have trouble meeting payments.
+Learn about buildings insurance, plus other products you may want to think about, such as life insurance, critical illness cover, payment protection insurance and mortgage protection insurance.

 Did you know…?

-- Just 10% of UK consumers with mortgages switched mortgage provider in 2012***
+- Just 10% of UK consumers with mortgages switched their provider in 2012

 - Homeowners could save as much as £194,000 over renters in the course of 50 years